loeiten/usingLinux/usingSvn.md

 **NOTE**: svn works essentially differently than git.
 In order for svn to understand what you are doing, you have to add `svn` in front of everything you do.
-For example if `from.txt`, `mv from.txt to.rxt` will move the file around on your filesystem, but svn will not catch this, and will usually complain that the file is not found if you try to commit.
+For example if `from.txt`, `mv from.txt to.rxt` will move the file around on your file system, but svn will not catch this, and will usually complain that the file is not found if you try to commit.
 In order for svn to understand, the command will be `svn mv from.txt to.rxt`